- Entertainment and Media»

 Journey is often thought of as a classic rock blast from the past, but they are still going strong today, and Schon sounds as good as ever.

 It is hard to imagine a band that exemplifies the ‘80s pop-metal craze more than Def Leppard.
 But those of us who were paying attention in the early ‘80s remember a different kind of ‘Leppard.

 The band’s first two albums, On Through the Night and High N’ Dry, had a heavier grit more indicative of the NWOBHM than anything pop.
 For 1983’s Pyromania Clark teamed up with new guitarist Phil Collen.
 Where Collen was precise and technical, Clark seemed to play straight from the heart, and of course he did it most often with Les Paul slung low.

 Steve Clark is truly one of the unsung heroes of ‘80s rock.
-He passed away from an overdose in 1991 at the age of 30.
+And, like too many mentioned in this article, he left this world far too soon.
+He passed away in 1991 at the age of 30.